safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The information in the [safecoin](https://github.com/maidsafe/rfcs/blob/cd47937ebf053e90bde20f18eced2866854e8234/text/0012-safecoin-implementation/0012-safecoin-implementation.md) rfc is also valuable.

+There's also a [safecoin whitepaper](http://docs.maidsafe.net/Whitepapers/pdf/Safecoin.pdf) with more information.

 [Back to Table Of Contents](#mining-block-reward_toc)

 ### Deflation, scarcity, and monetary policy